exceptionless/Website/2014-02-25-installing-excteptionless-github.md

 ---
 Since we officially announced that Exceptionless was going open source last week, we wanted to provide everyone with a quick and easy video walkthrough of how to get up and running locally.

-It&#8217;s really quick, as you can see from the below video.
+It's really quick, as you can see from the below video.
 Below the video is also a textual walkthrough.
 Please take a look and let us know if you have any questions.<!--more-->

 Please note that before contributing to the Exceptionless project, you must read and sign the Exceptionless <a href="http://www.clahub.com/agreements/exceptionless/Exceptionless" title="Exceptionless Certified License Agreement" target="_blank">Contribution License Agreement</a>.
 Pull requests will not be accepted otherwise.